 Vermont's lakes, rivers and swimming holes are an important part of our recreational landscape.
 Whether boating, swimming or just splashing around, here are tips to safely enjoy water activities.

-People walking, biking and rolling are more vulnerable to injuries and death from vehicles when using our roadways.
+In motor vehicle crashes, people walking, biking and rolling are more vulnerable to injuries and death.
 These injuries and deaths are preventable.
 Whether you drive a car, walk, or bike, there are ways we can all be safer when using our roadways.
-Learn more.

 Vermont's Emergency Medical Services for Children program works with families, local emergency responders, hospital and community organizations to improve emergency care of our children through education, system development and research.